Emily

 Read

-October 25, 2020For some reason, the title does not directly match what I read/listened to.
+For some reason, the title does not directly match what I read/listened to.
 The title I read was Mrs. Sharp's Traditions: Reviving Victorian Family Celebrations of Comfort & Joy, which displays on one page, but Sarah Ban Breathnach's Mrs. Sharp's Traditions: Art of Domestic Bliss (Audiobook) displays on my read shelf.
-I read this a long time ago, but I do clearly remember that it was back before Martha Stewart was as huge as she became, before reality TV, HGTV and all the popular design and home-focused stuff we have today.

 Erin